ouihealth/detox-puppeteer/README.md

 ## Getting started

+WARNING: This plugin currently requires a fork of detox (`"detox": "npm:oui-detox"` in package.json) until https://github.com/wix/Detox/issues/1882 is resolved.
+This plugin is new and potentially unstable.
+Use at your own risk!

 1. yarn add --dev detox-puppeteer
 1. In your jest `config.json`, add `node_modules/detox` `transformIgnorePatterns`\*
 1. In `e2e/init.js`, register the driver with detox: